MLB on TBS: Pre-2007: relationship with the Braves

 Atlanta Braves baseball games had been a local staple on Atlanta independent station WTBS (channel 17, now WPCH-TV; which, like TBS, was owned by Ted Turner's Turner Broadcasting System) since Turner acquired the team's broadcast rights in 1973, and subsequently gained national prominence when the station was uplinked to satellite in December 1976, becoming one of America's first superstations.
 Along with Chicago-based WGN-TV and New York-based WWOR-TV, WTBS was one of the few television stations that broadcast local sporting events to a national audience, with some even giving the Braves the title "America's Team".

 1983 marked the last time that local telecasts of League Championship Series games were allowed.
 In 1982, Major League Baseball recognized a problem with this due to the emergence of cable superstations such as WTBS in Atlanta and WGN-TV in Chicago.
 When TBS tried to petition for the right to do a "local" Braves broadcast of the 1982 NLCS, Major League Baseball got a Philadelphia federal court to ban them on the grounds that as a cable superstation, TBS's telecast would compete with the national broadcast on ABC.

 On July 11, 1988, the day before the Major League Baseball All-Star Game from Cincinnati, TBS televised the annual All-Star Gala from the Cincinnati Zoo.
 Larry King hosted the broadcast with Craig Sager and Pete Van Wieren handling interviews.
 The broadcast's big draw would have been the Home Run Derby, which TBS intended on taping during the afternoon, and later airing it in prime time during the Gala coverage.
 The Gala coverage also had some pre-taped features such as highlights from previous All-Star Games, a segment on Cincinnati's baseball history, a video recap of the 1988 season's first half and, a slow-motion highlight montage set to "This Is the Time" by Styx frontman Dennis DeYoung.
 However, the derby and a skills competition were canceled due to rain.
 As a result, TBS scrambled to try to fill nearly an hour of now-open airtime.
 For example, the Gatlin Brothers, the event's musical guests, who had already played a full concert, were asked to come back out and play some more.

-Sister network TNT was actually in the running to gain the cable portion of the baseball TV rights beginning in 1990.
+Sister network TNT was actually in the running to gain the cable portion of the baseball television rights beginning in 1990.
 However, ESPN won the final bid with the league.